openmessaging/dledger/README.md

 ### Run Command Line

 ```
-## Get Command Usage
+Get Command Usage

 java -jar target/DLedger.jar

-## Start DLedger Server
+Start DLedger Server

 nohup java -jar target/DLedger.jar server &

-## Append Data to DLedger
+Append Data to DLedger

 java -jar target/DLedger.jar append -d "Hello World"

-## Get Data from DLedger
+Get Data from DLedger

 java -jar target/DLedger.jar get -i 0
 ```

 ## Contributing
-We always welcome new contributions, whether for trivial cleanups, big new features or other material rewards.
+We always welcome new contributions, whether for trivial cleanups, big new features.
+We are always interested in adding new contributors.
+What we look for are series of contributions, good taste and ongoing interest in the project.
+If you are interested in becoming a committer, please let one of the existing committers know and they can help you walk through the process.

+## License
+[Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html) Copyright (C) Apache Software Foundation